List of uniform polyhedra by Schwarz triangle: Euclidean tilings

 The set of uniform tilings of the plane is not proved to be complete, unlike the set of uniform polyhedra.
 The tilings above represent all found by Coxeter, Longuet-Higgins, and Miller in their 1954 paper on uniform polyhedra.
-They conjectured that the lists were complete: this was proven by Sopov in 1970 for the uniform polyhedra, but has not been proven for the uniform tilings.
-Indeed Branko Grünbaum, J. C. P. Miller, and G. C. Shephard list fifteen more non-Wythoffian uniform tilings in Uniform Tilings with Hollow Tiles (1981).
+They conjectured that the lists were complete: this was proven by Sopov in 1970 for the uniform polyhedra, but turned out to be false for the uniform tilings.
+Branko Grünbaum, J. C. P. Miller, and G. C. Shephard list fifteen more non-Wythoffian uniform tilings in Uniform Tilings with Hollow Tiles (1981).
 (In two cases the same vertex figure results in two distinct tilings.)